kvsravindrareddy/open-weather-currentlocation/README.md

 Step 2 : Build the application using maven build tool
 >mvn clean install -DskipTests=true

-Step 3 : Run the Jar from which generated in target folder.
+Step 3 : Run the Jar file which generated in target folder.
 (Since this is the Spring Boot application it runs on the Embed tomcat server)
 >java -jar open-weather-currentlocation.jar

 Step 4 : Open the application swagger ui with the link below.